Blog

 2. Guilt and Anxiety

-• Chronic stress and guilt can contribute to depression and anxiety disorders.
+Chronic stress and guilt can lead to depression and anxiety disorders.

 Common Challenges for Working Mothers

-High workloads and rigid schedules can make it difficult to allocate time for family.
+Heavy workloads and inflexible schedules can make it hard to create working time for the family.

 4. Lack of Support